Megaliff/Linux-project-thing/README.md

 # What you need to do... or at least that's what I think:

 - First, download the repo.
 Now, the core file is currently missing for some reason, so here is the link: [https://drive.google.com/file/d/11W0JOJlnBXzfW3yrP4-mJgksB5odSdA1/view?usp=share_link.
-Place the .sb file onto the linux folder]
+Place the .sb file onto the LinuxProject/linux]
 - Find and read the boot.txt in the LinuxProject folder if you want to know how to make bootable media (CD/DVD, USB stick, whatever)

 Ig that's it, k bye